rtdi/RulesService/README.md

 ### Define Services

-Each Service is a Kakfa KStream, a distributed process listening on a topic and validating the data.
+Each Service is a Kafka KStream, a distributed process listening on a topic and validating the data.
 Hence the first setting of each service are the input and output topic names to use.

 Within one rule service for each schema multiple steps can be performed, a microservice transformation so to speak.
 These transformation steps happen within the service.
 For example the first microservice step might check missing data, the next standardize on the different spellings.
 The result of this step is then put into a third step, validating if the STATUS is valid and consistent with other data.